 When required, settings of Microsoft Office apps like Word, PowerPoint can be configured to enable or disable the spell-check feature.
 This is particularly useful at times where we are drafting a letter or making notes for a blog or something.
 At other times, we do not require this.
-For instance, occasions where we throw in things like contact names and other proper nouns, spell check fails to recognize the difference and although not required, flags them with red wavy lines underneath.
+For instance, on occasions where we throw in things like contact names and other proper nouns, spell check fails to recognize the difference and although not required, flags them with red wavy lines underneath.
 The OneNote app is no exception to this rule.
 If you do not want the proofreading feature in OneNote to be disabled, follow the instructions.

-Disable Spelling Error feature in OneNote
+Disable Spell Check feature in OneNote

-Turn off spell-check in OneNote 2016
+Turn off spell-check in OneNote desktop software

 Next, choose ‘Proofing’ tab and under the section ‘When Correcting Spelling in OneNote’ uncheck the box marked against ‘Check Spelling As You Type’ option.
 You may also uncheck ‘Check grammar with spelling’.

 Finally, hit the ‘Ok’ button to allow the changes to take effect.

-OneNote App for Windows 10
+Disable Spell Check in OneNote App for Windows

 Open OneNote app and choose ‘Settings and More’ visible as 3 dots.